ssjblue197/pure-ui/docs/pages/getting-started/installation.md

 import '@shoelace-style/shoelace/%NPMDIR%/components/rating/rating.js';
 import { setBasePath } from '@shoelace-style/shoelace/%NPMDIR%/utilities/base-path.js';

-// Set the base path to the folder you copied Shoelace's assets to setBasePath('/path/to/shoelace/%NPMDIR%');
+// Set the base path to the folder you copied Pure UI's assets to setBasePath('/path/to/shoelace/%NPMDIR%');

-// <sl-button>, <sl-icon>, <sl-input>, and <sl-rating> are ready to use!
+// <p-button>, <p-icon>, <p-input>, and <p-rating> are ready to use!
 ```

 :::warning